Arijitchkc/Arijitchkc.github.io/_tabs/resources.md

 # Resources

-Over the years of undergraduate education and research, I have accumulated some useful pieces of codes which I have planned to gradually upload to github and make them available.
+Over the years of undergraduate education and research, I have accumulated some useful pieces of code, which I have planned to upload to github and make them available gradually.
 Will do this as and when I get time.
-Till then enjoy these comics(Which you might have probably seen before! )
+Till then, enjoy these comics(Which you might have probably seen before! )

 <div class="container">
     <div class="xkcdComicClass">